midoricorp/jabbot/README.md

 sudo apt-get update
 sudo apt-get install jabbot-full
 ```
+### Logs
+logs for jabbot can be found in /var/log/jabbog/

 **Build it**
 Assuming you have git, java 8, jsvc and maven2 installed